 Operating a vehicle

 We have three types of permits for students.
-There are different eligiblility requirements for them, and all permits have specific limitations.
-Student permits are obtained from Housing, but may be picked-up during the first week of classes at Kerrwood circle by those who reserve them early enough.
+Each type has different eligiblility requirements and specific limitations.
+Student permits are obtained from Housing & Parking, but may be picked-up on the first day of the academic year at Kerrwood Circle by those who qualify for this convenient service.

 Public Safety enforces parking and traffic violations both on-campus and off-campus by issuing citations.
 Each citation explains how appeals can be made by students.